matbmeijer/paramio/README.md

 simple Python elements, which need to be updated in each execution.
 *Paramio* focuses on finding an easy solution for this problem.

-It allows to: 1.
-Centralize the definition of dynamic parameters in a single object 2.
-Update dynamic parameters defined in the f-string format `{}` recursively 3.
-Support for any kind of common Python object (`dict`, `list`, `tuple` & `str`) 4.
-Ignores other objects, which cannot be updated (e.g. numpy array) 5.
-Contrary to f-string annotation, it does not raise a `KeyError` if a dynamic parameter is not defined.
+It allows to:

+1. Centralize the definition of dynamic parameters in a single object
+2. Update dynamic parameters defined in the f-string format `"{parameter}"` recursively
+3. Support for any kind of common Python object (`dict`, `list`, `tuple` & `str`)
+4. Ignores other objects, which cannot be updated (e.g. numpy array)
+5. Contrary to `f-string` annotation, it does not raise a `KeyError` if a dynamic parameter is not defined.
 This is especially useful if some dynamic parameters need to be defined at different moments of the execution (for example if they depend on the run task results).

 ## Installation

-You can install **Paramio** directly from Github following this `pip`
+You can install *Paramio* directly from Github following this `pip`
 command:

 ``` bash